The energy stored in a magnetic field is

 with magnetic energy density

-Like Electrostatic energy, this energy isn’t localized on currents or magnets — it’s stored in the field that fills space.
+Like Electrostatic energy, this energy isn’t localized on currents or magnets.
+It’s stored in the field that fills space.

 Derivation via inductor